Follow us on:

 Best price/quality ratio

-Whether you're looking for short-term or long-term travel insurance, Allianz is the best choice for those who travel regularly.
-The coverage for luggage, gadgets and medical expenses abroad is generally higher with Allianz than with comparable insurers.
+Whether you are looking for short-term or continuous travel insurance, FBTO is the best choice for people who travel regularly.
+The coverage for luggage, gadgets and medical expenses abroad is generally higher at FBTO than at comparable insurers.

 Compare insurance